Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-4-0-m2.md

   - A memory leak in the connman and net-config has been fixed.
   - A memory leak in the libnet-client and wifi-manager has been fixed.
 - Telephony
-  - A memory leak in the telephony manager plugin and telephony dbus handling plugin has been fixed.
+  - A memory leak in the telephony manager plugin and telephony D-Bus handling plugin has been fixed.
   - The bugs in tapitest have been fixed.
 - MTP
   - A memory leak in the MTP daemon has been fixed.
 - NFC
   - The bug that caused a crash during UTC testing has been fixed.
-  - The bug that caused a crash when launched by dbus activation has been fixed.
+  - The bug that caused a crash when launched by D-Bus activation has been fixed.
   - A memory leak in the NFC daemon has been fixed.
 - Bluetooth
   - Memory corruption in a GATT operation has been fixed.